Tsinandali Museum of Alexander Chavchavadze

 Tsinandali Palace unites the Al. Chavchavadze memorial house, a picturesque garden, a historical winery, wine cellar, Radisson Collection hotel, pool, lounge bar, restaurant, outdoor concert hall and a 19th c Café.
 House regularly hosts exhibitions of applied arts, events, international wine forums.
 This is the outstanding venue for annual Tsinandali international classic music festival.

-Mr. Alexander Chavchavadze, widely regarded as the father of Georgian romanticism inherited village Tsinandali from his father, Prince Garsevan.
+Mr. Alexander Chavchavadze, widely regarded as the founder of Georgian romanticism inherited village Tsinandali from his father, Prince Garsevan.
 He remodeled the estate, constructed a new Italianate mansion with an ornamental garden in 1835.
-Mr. Alexander invited some of the best winemakers from Europe and with their he built the first vineyard that produced wines according to European technologies.
+Mr. Alexander invited some of the best winemakers from Europe and built the first vineyard that produced wines according to European technologies.
 This is how Georgia's oldest and largest winery Tsinandali wine first came to be.
-The first wines were produced in 1841, and the wine cellar holds thousands of wines that were produced from this date onwards.
-The exhibits of Tsinandali museum recreate scenes from intellectual life of 18th-19th cc. were prominent artists, nobleman and philosophers used to gather frequently.
+The first wines were bottled in 1841, and the wine cellar holds thousands of wines that were produced from this date onwards.
+The exhibits of Tsinandali museum recreate the scenes from intellectual life of the 18th-19th c.c., where prominent artists, nobleman and philosophers used to gather frequently.

-City area/address: Tsinandali village, Tsinandali, Georgia
+Address: Tsinandali village, Tsinandali, Georgia

-Working hours: Everyday, 10:00 a.m. - 6:30 p.m.
+Working hours: 10:00 - 18:00 Every day

-Ticket price: Adult 5Gel, students 4 Gel, School children - 3 Gel
+Ticket price: Adult 5 Gel, students 4 Gel, School children - 3 Gel